-‘Tide to Table’ was adopted to reinforce the message that actions on land affect our waterways and our estuaries, which in turn affects the quality and kind of seafood that is presented on our dinner table.
+‘Tide to Table’ helped reinforce the message that actions on land affect our waterways and our estuaries, in turn affecting the quality and kind of seafood we consume.